hongyusu/hongyusu.github.io/_posts/2015-12-16-workshop-notes-in-nips-conference-2015.md

 ### Recent advances and challenges in non-convex optimization

+1. The talk mainly focuses on tensor decomposition as non-convex optimization problem.
+Keywords of the talk might be e.g., _tensor decomposition_, _non-convex optimization_, _spectrum optimization_, _robust PCA_.
 1. [Slides of the talk](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxuaXBzMjAxNW5vbmNvbnZleG9wdGltaXphdGlvbnxneDo0OGYxMDE2ZjFhNjlkNGRi).
-1. Two related papers in the workshop
+1. Two related papers appearing in this workshop
    1. [Convolutional dictionary learning through tensor factorization](http://arxiv.org/abs/1506.03509)
    1. [Tensor vs matrix methods: robust tensor decomposition under block sparse perturbations](http://arxiv.org/abs/1510.04747)
-1. Non-convex optimization is trending compare to convex optimization.
+1. Non-convex optimization is a trending research area compare to convex optimization.
 1. Non-convex optimization and _Curse of dimensionality_
    1. Difficulty in convex optimization: multiple optimality exist.
    1. _Curse of dimensionality_ is the concept we all come across during the introductory course of machine learning but easily forget afterwords.
 As a short summary, it actually means